ocdladefense/books-online/README.md

 ## Initial branching
-* <code>main</code> - Jose will push a main branch with the appropriate dev_modules/ submodules (protected).
+* <code>main</code> - Primary branch containing all project code (protected).
-* <code>development</code> - Feature branches will be merged into development; audited before being merged into.
+* <code>development</code> - Development branch containing all development modules; feature branches will be merged into this branch.
-* <code>layout</code> - HTML structure, existing markup/css as appropriate; TailwindCSS.
+* <code>layout</code> - Initial feature branch including HTML structure, existing markup/css as appropriate; TailwindCSS.
-* <code>outline</code> - Some existing code to traverse the document and retireve booksmarks for display in the document outline.
+* <code>outline</code> - Inital feature branch including code to traverse the document and retireve bookmarks for display in the document outline.
-* <code>github-pages</code> - Branch that facilitates the GitHub pages pipeline for our repo.
+* <code>github-pages</code> - Branch to facilitate the GitHub pages pipeline for our repo.

 ## Useful links
 * [The wikifix project](https://github.com/ocdladefense/wikifix)